 To protect our economy, environment and public health from non-native invasive plant species, we are calling for:

 - National leadership to improve policies and legislation.

 - Establishment of a permanent national body with responsibility for non-native invasive species.

-- The development of a national risk assessment database that can be shared.
+- The creation of a science-based national plant risk assessment database.
+This database would provide the name and description of non-native plants sold in Canada along with regional rankings as a high, medium, low, or insignificant invasion risk.
 Plant risk assessments would include potential threats to the environment and public health.
 They would be conducted by scientists in consultation with stakeholders.

-- Bans on the sale and movement of high-risk invasive plant species
+- Bans on the sale and movement of high-risk invasive plant species, where regionally appropriate.

-- Encouragements for the horticultural trades to adopt the current national Code of Conduct.
+- Incentives for the adoption of the National Voluntary Code of Conduct.
 This would prevent the introduction and spread of invasive plants.